San Antonio: A Lot More than the Alamo and River Walk

 The famous San Antonio River Walk.

-Jen has come to really enjoy the top-notch downtown dining scene in San Antonio and cites Paloma Blanca and Clementine as her two favorite restaurants.
-Botika, which was nominated as a James Beard award finalist, rounds out her favorite local eateries list.
+Jen has come to enjoy the top-notch downtown dining scene in San Antonio and cites Paloma Blanca and Clementine as her two favorite restaurants.
+Botika, who was nominated as a James Beard award finalist, rounds out her favorite local eateries list.

 I asked Beckmann about the state’s reputation as a bastion of MAGA and that red state atmosphere.
 She explained that Texas is a huge state, and there are plenty of people who think like that, but in the major population centers like Houston and San Antonio, there are also plenty of people who think and act blue, acknowledging LBGT rights and recoiling at Governor Greg Abbott’s stunts against immigrants and others.